lynnfaraday/aresmush.com/_root/fs3/fs3.3/combat.md

 | Impairing | 14 |
 | Incapacitating | 30 |

 Normally you gain 1 healing point per day.
-You get a bonus point if you're in a hospital or under the care of a PC doctor (via the `heal` command).
-You may gain an additional 0.5 healing points by making a successful Recovery Roll.
-In **[FS3 Core](/fs3/fs3-3/core)**, Brawn is used for recovery.
-So normally an Incapacitating wound would take about 2 months to heal completely, but with a hospital/doctor and some successful healing rolls, it could be as quickly as three weeks.
+You get a bonus point if you're in a hospital or under the care of a PC doctor (via the `heal` command) or make a successful Recovery Roll.
+Each game will configure the ability used for Recovery.
+For an example, see **[FS3 Core](/fs3/fs3-3/core)**.

+So normally an Incapacitating wound would take about 2 months to heal completely, but with a hospital/doctor and some successful recovery rolls, it could be as quickly as three weeks.

 Some weapons do "stun" damage, which heals three times as fast as regular damage.